chespix/rpi-ambient-monitor/README.md

 ![Dashboard Screenshot placeholder](/images/dashboard.png?raw=true "Grafana Dashboard")

 ## Requirements
-1. A raspberry PI 3 or better (It might work on RPI 2, but I haven tested).
+1. A raspberry PI 3 or better (It might work on RPI 2, but I haven't tested).
 2. The raspberry must have an OS with Docker and docker-compose installed.
 I recommend using the [hypriot raspberry pi OS image.](https://blog.hypriot.com/downloads/)
 3. An RPI compatible web-cam (I'm using a [logitech c210](http://support.logitech.com/product/webcam-c210)).
 4. The (cheap) sensors: